Williamsburg VA Attractions | Historic Attractions, Theme Parks & Other Events

 Plantation on the James River.
 Berkeley is the most historic plantation on the James River.
 Visit the site of the first official Thanksgiving (1619), as well as the birthplace of Benjamin Harrison and President William Henry Harrison, our 9th president.
 Taps was composed here (1862) at the Civil War headquarters of General McClellan.
 Enjoy the […] Read More »

 Busch Gardens® offers fun for the whole family starting in spring with the anniversaries of Sesame Street® Forest of Fun™ and Land of the Dragons® and the return of the park’s popular Food and Wine Festival.
-The debut of Busch Gardens’ newest show, London Rocks™, and a lineup of amazing concerts sets the stage for […] Read More »
+The premiere-year of Busch Gardens’ newest show, London Rocks™, and a lineup of amazing concerts sets the stage for […] Read More »

 Walk in the footsteps of Captain John Smith, Pocahontas, and the men and women who settled England’s first permanent colony in North America in 1607.
 Jamestown served as the 17th-century capital of Virginia and saw the establishment of the customs, laws and government still practiced in our nation today.
 Archaeology at James Fort Explore the […] Read More »

 A revolutionary riverfront treasure.
 Historic Yorktown, a 15 minute drive from Williamsburg along the scenic Colonial Parkway, is most remembered as the site of the pivotal victory in the American Revolutionary War.
 This picturesque waterfront village offers history, art, concerts, special events, shopping and water fun – it’s a must-see for visitors to America’s Historic […] Read More »